-The UM Office of Pre-College Programs hosts a wide variety of academic programs and camps during the summer.
-All students participating in these programs are obliged to comply with the rules and guidelines related to their camp.
-Specific dates, times, locations, and updated information will be emailed to parents and students one week prior to the session.
+The Office of Pre-College Programs hosts a wide variety of academic programs and day camps during the summer.
+All students participating in these programs are obliged to comply with the same rules and guidelines.
+Below is a list of guidelines for students participating in a summer program at the University of Mississippi.
+Specific dates, times, locations, and updated information will be emailed to parents and students at least one week prior to the session.

 Medical Forms and Additional Paperwork

-Daily drop-off is from 7:30 to 8:00 a.m. each day in Lamar Hall for Rebel Quest and the University of Mississippi Field Station for Ecology Day Camp.
-To ensure each students’ safety, an adult must walk the student in to the building and sign the student in each morning.
+Daily drop-off is from 7:30 to 8:00 a.m. each day in Lamar Hall (for Rebel Quest and Makers and Mechanisms) and the University of Mississippi Field Station (for Ecology Day Camp).
+To ensure each students’ safety, an adult must walk the student into the building and sign the student in each morning.
 We strongly encourage students to arrive by 8:30 a.m. so they will not miss out on any scheduled activities.

-On Monday morning, Pre-College Programs staff will check in students, verify the receipt of all required documents, give each student their camp bag and name tag, and direct parents and students to the student’s classroom.
+On Monday morning, Pre-College Programs staff will check in students, verify the receipt of all required documents, give each student their camp bag and name tag, and direct students to their classroom.

-Rebel Quest: Please note that Monday morning check in for all students will be in the lobby of Lamar Hall facing the Grove.
-Check-in Tuesday-Friday will be in students’ individual classrooms.
+Rebel Quest and Makers and Mechanisms: Please note that morning check in for all students will be at the back of Lamar Hall (entrance opposite of the Grove.

 Ecology Day Camp: Check in for Ecology Day Camp students will be at the Education Building at the UM Field Station located at 15 County Road 202, Abbeville, MS.